bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 for the moment workarounds have been put in place in the installation procedures that get this tool working "well enough" with the new kernel.

+#### Replace the proprietary "ledmanager" daemon
+The Seagate Central uses a proprietary tool called "ledmanager" to manage the state of the status LED on the top of the unit.

+This tool has some slight incompatibilities with the new kernel.

+It would be easily possible to create a new tool that not only indicated all the states the current tool is supposed to but other useful states such as indicating sustained high CPU or low disk space.

 #### Power Management
 In the new kernel there's no ability to suspend or to power down one of